Multilingualism

-General
+General Information

-Language switch in the browser
+Language Switching in the Browser

 Format

-Available locations
+Available Locations

-Selected locations
+Selected Locations

-Select / Deselect formats
+Select / Deselect Formats

 Default setting

-Edit formats for the selected location
+Edit Formats for the Selected Location

-Date format
+Date Format

-Normal / Brief / Long
+Normal / Short / Long

 Example